plblum/jivs/README.md

 - `static()` adds or modifies a <a href="#valuehosts">StaticValueHost</a> configuration.
 See <a href="#valuehostbuilderapi">Configuring ValueHosts with Builder API</a>.
 - `calc()` adds or modifies a <a href="#valuehosts">CalcValueHost</a> configuration.
 See <a href="#valuehostbuilderapi">Configuring ValueHosts with Builder API</a>.

-- `override(options)` is used when business logic first configures the ValueHosts and their validators.
+- `startUILayerConfig(options)` is used when business logic first configures the ValueHosts and their validators.
 	Once done, its time for the UI to make extensions and modifications.
-First call override().
+First call startUILayerConfig().
 It prepares the Builder API to merge the UI's changes and takes these actions based on the options object:
 	+ favorUIMessages - When true or undefined, remove all error messages supplied by the business logic so long as there is an error message for the same error code registered in the TextLocalizerService.
 This ensures that TextLocalizerService messages are used, as any error message directly assigned to a validator overrides the TextLocalizerService.
 	+ convertPropertyToInput - When true or undefined, PropertyValueHosts that were created by business logic are upgraded to InputValueHosts.
 Business logic can use PropertyValueHosts for validating models in Jivs.
 This option allows the same configuration to work with both model and UI validation.
 - `combineWithRule()` allows the UI to change a validation rule for a specific valuehost+errorCode.
 The UI incorporates the business logic's rule with its own condition by using both within a WhenCondition, AllMatchCondition, or AnyMatchCondition.
 Alternatively, supply a function that determines another way.